wkflanders/pyconometrics/README.md

 ### Data:
 The data module focuses on data collection and manipulation.
 ```
-pn.data.history()     #Retrieves the Open, Close, Volume, Adj Open, and Adj Close for a security
+pn.data.history()     #Retrieves the High, Low, Open, Close, Volume, Adj Close for a security
 pn.data.center()      #Centers the data around the mean
 pn.data.normalize()   #Normalizes the data
 ```